A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: INTRODUCTION

+LLM-based approaches offer promising solutions to these longstanding challenges \cite{zhao2023survey}.
+Through their massive-scale pre-training on diverse corpora, LLMs demonstrate superior capabilities in understanding and maintaining dialogue context across multiple turns \cite{touvron2023llama2}.
+Their strong generalization ability significantly reduces the dependency on extensive task-specific training data, enabling more efficient cross-domain deployment \cite{gao2023chat}.
+Furthermore, LLMs exhibit remarkable flexibility in handling diverse dialogue scenarios and understanding implicit context, thanks to their sophisticated semantic understanding and generation capabilities.
+The capacity for few-shot learning in LLMs opens up new possibilities for rapid adaptation to novel domains and tasks without extensive retraining \cite{madotto2020language}.

 Arora et al. \cite{arora2013dialogue} provided an overview of dialogue systems and introduced various dialogue system frameworks.
 However, this survey treated the dialogue system as a generic system rather than categorizing it into TOD and ODD systems and did not encompass deep learning models.
 Chen et al. \cite{chen2017survey} categorized dialogue systems into TOD and ODD systems, discussing the application of deep learning techniques in both types of dialogue systems.
 Nevertheless, this survey did not dive into multi-turn dialogue systems based on pre-trained LLMs.
-The review written by Ni et al. \cite{ni2023recent} covered multi-turn dialogue systems based on pre-trained LLMs, but this study did not provide detailed insights into LLMs and methods for adapting them to downstream sub-tasks.
+The review written by Ni et al. \cite{ni2023recent} covered multi-turn dialogue systems based on pre-trained LLMs, but this study did not provide detailed insights into how LLMs fundamentally transform the architecture and capabilities of dialogue systems.
 In contrast, Qin et al. \cite{qin2023end} provided a more comprehensive exploration of the application of pre-trained LLMs in specific-target dialogue scenarios.
-However, the focus of this paper primarily centered on end-to-end task-oriented multi-turn dialogue systems.
+However, the focus of this paper primarily centered on end-to-end task-oriented multi-turn dialogue systems, leaving gaps in understanding the broader implications of LLMs across different dialogue paradigms.

-Our paper aims to provide a state-of-the-art overview of LLM-based multi-turn dialogue systems, before which we will provide a comprehensive exposition of existing pre-trained LLMs and methodologies employed to adapt these models for downstream tasks.
-This investigation is anticipated to appeal to broad audiences in both academia and industry, encompassing researchers and practitioners alike.
+Our survey aims to provide a comprehensive survey of methods, evaluation approaches, and datasets for LLM-based multi-turn dialogue, with an emphasis on both task-oriented and open-domain dialogue systems.
+We systematically review the methodologies for adapting LLMs to downstream dialogue tasks, analyze the current state and limitations of existing approaches, and discuss potential future research directions in this field.